aaronparker/aaronparker.github.io/_posts/2010-08-25-configuring-an-automatic-resolution-policy-for-offline-files-in-windows-7.md

 ### The feature does exist!

 Last week I came across a knowledgebase article that Microsoft recently updated – [Automatic resolution policy for an offline file synchronization conflict does not work if the &#8220;keep all changes&#8221; setting is enabled in Windows Vista or in Windows Server 2008](http://support.microsoft.com/kb/2189014).
-It appears that an automatic resolution policy does exist even though there&#8217;s no documentation on this feature, beyond one page on MSDN on the [OFFLINEFILES\_SYNC\_CONFLICT_RESOLVE](http://msdn.microsoft.com/en-us/library/bb530653(v=VS.85).aspx) enumerator in the Offline Files API.
+It appears that an automatic resolution policy does exist even though there's no documentation on this feature, beyond one page on MSDN on the [OFFLINEFILES\_SYNC\_CONFLICT_RESOLVE](http://msdn.microsoft.com/en-us/library/bb530653(v=VS.85).aspx) enumerator in the Offline Files API.

 ### Configuring an Automatic Resolution Policy